Draft Proposal to build FOSS capability for the NZ government

 Exactly, and this is one way of addressing that issue.
 We appreciate that the NZ Govt. provides basic commercial infrastructure, roads, rail, hospitals, fibre to everyone so supporting digital expertise for the software backbone that is underlying the innovation we seek should not be that much of a stretch

 We can't ask government to be taking massive tech risks - it's essential tech infrastructure.

 FOSS is not necessarily cheaper that proprietary.

-This is where we rely on the ‘broader outcomes’ aspect of the procurement rules.
+From a TCO perspective this may be true however this is where we rely on the ‘broader outcomes’ aspect of the procurement rules.
 As noted earlier, individual businesses in New Zealand cannot scale to the level where the use of open source hardware and software is cheaper.
 The advantage we have is that the money that would be going overseas is kept here in New Zealand and drives the local economy.
 Wages that are paid here get taxed here.
 The disposable income would mostly be spent here driving more business and tax revenue.
 Again, the drive behind this is to improve that capability across the board so that agencies and small business can take advantage of that support while at the same time developing the relevant IT skills that those same agencies and businesses will benefit from in the future without them having to carry as much risk as they would have if each entity had to rely on their own resources.